rpaudel42/TwitterTrendSpam/readme.md

 (like place, person, organization, product, event, or activity) present in the tweet and add them as key elements in the graph.
 As tweets on a certain topic share the contextual similarity, we believe they also share same/similar named entities.
-These named entities representing relevant/similar topics can have a relationship (e.g., shared ontology) amongst themselves, which we believe if represented properly, will provide broader insight on the overall context of the topic.
+These named entities representing similar topics can have a relationship (e.g., shared ontology) amongst themselves, which we believe if represented properly, will provide broader insight on the overall context of the topic.
 Using a well-known graph-based tool like GBAD, we